fabric/fabric/docs/usage.rst

 Simplest method, which is not PEP8-compliant (meaning it's not best practices)::

-    from fabric import *
+    from fabric.api import *

 Slightly better, albeit verbose, method which *is* PEP8-compliant::

-    from fabric import run, sudo, prompt, abort
+    from fabric.api import run, sudo, prompt, abort, ...

 .. note::
     You can also import directly from the individual submodules, e.g.
     ``from fabric.utils import abort``.
-However, all of Fabric's public API is guaranteed to be available at the package level for convenience purposes.
+However, all of Fabric's public API is guaranteed to be available via `fabric.api` for convenience purposes.

 Importing other modules
 =======================